arnodelorme/wp15/usecase-2.3/README.md

 ## Output data

-The output data will consist of ...
+The output data consists of single-subject data that might be considered personal, and group-averaged aggregated data.

 ```console
 mkdir output